 As the god of death, Anubis could move into and out of the Egyptian underworld, guiding the dead to Osiris for judgment.
 The god also had power over dogs and was the protector of the ancient tombs of the gods.

-This ritual was extremely important to the Egyptian belief systems, and the Book of the Dead contained spells used to encourage the heart of the dead to offer good witness to the life once lived, and these spells would often be carved onto jewelry shaped like scarabs and placed in the wrapping during embalming.
+This ritual was extremely important to the Egyptian belief systems, and the Book of the Dead contained spells used to encourage the heart of the dead to offer good witness to the life once lived.
+These spells would often be carved onto jewelry shaped like scarabs and placed in the wrapping during embalming.

 What are the Epithets of Anubis?